Jonardon Ganeri

-Jonardon Ganeri, FBA, is a philosopher, specialising in philosophy of mind and in South Asian and Buddhist philosophical traditions.
-He holds the Bimal Matilal Distinguished Professorship in Philosophy at the University of Toronto.
-He was Global Network Professor in the College of Arts and Science, New York University, previously having taught at several universities in Britain.
-Ganeri graduated from Churchill College, Cambridge, with his undergraduate degree in mathematics, before completing a DPhil in philosophy at University and Wolfson Colleges, Oxford.
-He has published eight monographs, and is the editor of the Oxford Handbook of Indian Philosophy.
-He is on the editorial board of the Stanford Encyclopedia of Philosophy, the British Journal for the History of Philosophy, Philosophy East & West, Analysis, and other journals and monograph series.
-His research interests are in consciousness, self, attention, the epistemology of inquiry, the idea of philosophy as a practice and its relationship with literature.
-He works on the history of ideas in early modern South Asia, intellectual affinities between India and Greece, and Buddhist philosophy of mind, teaches courses in the philosophy of mind, the nature of subjectivity, Buddhist philosophy, the history of Indian philosophical traditions, and supervises graduate students on South Asian philosophical texts in a cross-cultural context.
-He is a prominent advocate for an expanded role for cross-cultural methodologies in philosophical research, and for enhanced cultural diversity in the philosophical curriculum.
-Jonardon Ganeri is the inventor of the idea of "cosmopolitan philosophy" as a new discipline within philosophy.
+Jonardon Ganeri FBA is a British philosopher of Indian origin specializing in the philosophy of mind and in South Asian and Buddhist philosophical traditions.
+He was born in Calcutta, India.
+Ganeri currently holds the Bimal K. Matilal Distinguished Professorship in Philosophy at the University of Toronto.
+He was a Global Network Professor in the College of Arts and Sciences, New York University, having previously taught at several universities in Britain.
+Ganeri graduated from Churchill College, Cambridge, with an undergraduate and M.Math. degrees in mathematics, before completing a D.Phil. in philosophy at University and Wolfson Colleges, Oxford University.

+Ganeri has published nine research monographs and over eighty research papers.
+He is the editor of the Oxford Handbook of Indian Philosophy and is on the editorial board of the Stanford Encyclopedia of Philosophy, the British Journal for the History of Philosophy, Philosophy East & West, Analysis, and other journals and monograph series.
+His research interests are in consciousness, self, attention, the epistemology of inquiry, philosophical logic, the idea of philosophy as a practice and its relationship with literature.
+He works on the philosophy of mind, the nature of subjectivity, Buddhist philosophy, Indian logic and philosophy of language, epistemology, and the history of Indian philosophical traditions.